bowen-gao/ProFSA/README.md

     trainer.devices="[4,5,6,7]"
 ```

+> Note:
-*The project is based on [DeepCodebase](https://github.com/hughplay/DeepCodebase) template.* You may need to learn some basic usage of [pytorch lightning](https://pytorchlightning.ai/) and [hydra](https://hydra.cc/) to better understand the code.
+*The project is based on [DeepCodebase](https://github.com/hughplay/DeepCodebase) template.*
+You may need to learn some basic usage of [Pytorch Lightning](https://pytorchlightning.ai/) and [Hydra](https://hydra.cc/) to better understand the code.

 ## Testing